 Best Shows for Toddlers and Preschoolers on PBS Kids (Subscription through Amazon Prime)

-Daniel Tiger’s Neighborhood – Daniel Tiger an animated show based on the puppet segment in the Neighborhood of Make Believe from Mister Rogers’ Neighborhood.
-All of those characters have grown up and have preschool age children of their own.
-Daniel and his friends learn a lot of important lessons about being kind, having patience and expressing their emotions.
+Daniel Tiger’s Neighborhood – Daniel Tiger is an animated show based on the puppet segment in the Neighborhood of Make-Believe from Mister Rogers’ Neighborhood.
+All of those characters have grown up and have preschool-age children of their own.
+Daniel and his friends learn a lot of important lessons about being kind, having patience, and expressing their emotions.

 Super Why – Super Why is an older show from PBS Kids that helps children grasp basic reading skills.
 Wyatt and his fairytale friends turn into reading-powered superheroes that help the citizens of Storybook Village.
 The show tackles basic reading and alphabet skills through classic stories and fairytales.
 I’ve been teaching Mara to read, so this show has been a great supplemental show to back up those lessons.

 Wild Kratts – Wild Kratts is the latest show from the Kratt brothers, Chris and Martin.
 If you grew up watching PBS, then you may remember some of their other shows like Zoboomafoo and Kratts’ Creatures.
 The Kratt brothers are doing what they’ve always done and educating kids about animals and nature.
 The biggest difference is Wild Kratts is 95% animated.

 Best Shows for Toddlers and Preschoolers on Netflix

-PJ Masks – PJ Masks is about 3 little kids that are children by day and super heroes by night.
-They spend the nights fighting crime as their super hero alter egos Catboy, Gekko and Owlette.
-Kids that love super heroes will love this show because the kids are the ones saving the day.
+PJ Masks – PJ Masks is about 3 little kids that are children by day and superheroes by night.
+They spend the nights fighting crime as their superhero alter egos Catboy, Gekko, and Owlette.
+Kids that love superheroes will love this show because the kids are the ones saving the day.
 PJ Masks is part of Disney Junior, but can also be found on Netflix and Disney+.

 Best Shows for Toddlers and Preschoolers on Disney+

 Bluey – Our current favorite show is Bluey.
 It’s an Australian show about a family of dogs and the games they play together.
 Each episode is only 8-10 minutes long, but they are so much fun.
 The girls have so much fun watching an episode or two before bed each night.
 The kids (Bluey and Bingo) play a lot of imagination games which has inspired my girls to create their own games.

 Little Einsteins – Little Einsteins is a series geared specifically towards preschoolers and younger children.
-It’s designed to introduce them to art, music, various cultures and nature.
+It’s designed to introduce them to art, music, various cultures, and nature.
 Each episode features a music score from a classical composer and a famous work of art.
-The show encourages children to interact with what is happening on screen and teaches them a wide range of arts vocabulary.
+The show encourages children to interact with what is happening on screen and teaches them a wide range of art vocabulary.
 The show was on Disney Junior from 2005-2010, so the animation style is a bit old.

 Mickey Mouse Clubhouse – Mickey Mouse Clubhouse is a fun show for little kids that encourages children to interact with the characters on-screen and help them solve problems.
 This show definitely made my kids fall in love with Mickey Mouse and all of his friends.